andreas-schroeder/kafka-health-check/README.md

 # Kafka Health Check

-Health checker for Kafka that operates by inserting a message in a dedicated health check topic and waiting for it to become available on the consumer side.
+Health checker for Kafka that operates by

+* inserting a message in a dedicated health check topic and waiting for it to become available on the consumer side, and
+* checking if the broker is in the in-sync replica set for all partitions it replicates.

 ## Status
 [![Build Status](https://travis-ci.org/andreas-schroeder/kafka-health-check.svg?branch=master)](https://travis-ci.org/andreas-schroeder/kafka-health-check)